 Plenty of authors upload their books directly, hitting the major retailers.

-- Amazon Kindle Direct Publishing (Kindle Store) for ebooks
+- Amazon Kindle Direct Publishing (Kindle Store) for ebooks and paperback

 - Amazon KDP Select if you want to try exclusive ebook sales for first 90 days